yyzhou9/starter-hugo-academic/content/authors/admin/_index.md

 organizations:
 - name: London School of Economics
   url: https://www.lse.ac.uk
-- course: PhD in Accounting
+- name: PhD in Accounting
-  institution: University of Arizona
-  year: 2028
-- course: MSc in Accounting and Finance
-  institution: London School of Economics
-  year: 2023
-- course: BBA in Accounting
+- variable: PhD in Accounting
-  institution: Hong Kong Baptist University
-  year: 2022

 # Short bio (displayed in user profile at end of posts)
 bio: This is Bio.